phylo42/sherpas/README.md

 In the absence of a pre-computed pkDB, or to improve the available pkDBs for HIV and HBV, you will need the following to construct your own pkDB:

-- *Reference alignment*: a multiple alignment containing a number of reference sequences from each of the strains, in __fasta__ format.
+- *Reference alignment*: a multiple alignment containing a collection of reference sequences from each of the strains, in __fasta__ format.
 These sequences should be pure (i.e. non recombinant) with respect to their strain.
 - *Reference tree*: a phylogenetic tree built from the reference alignment, in __newick__ format.

 The construction of the pkDB should be performed with [RAPPAS2](https://github.com/phylo42/rappas2);